bartmichu/node-urbackup-server-api/README.md

 ### urbackupServer.getLiveLog([params]) ⇒ <code>Promise.&lt;Array&gt;</code>
 Retrieves live logs.
-Server logs are requested by default, but `clientName` or `clientId` can be used to request logs for a particular client.
+Server logs are requested by default, but `clientName` or `clientId` can be used to request logs for one particular client.
 Instance property is used internally to keep track of log entries that were previously requested.
 When `recentOnly` is set to true, only recent (unfetched) logs are requested.